Jaguar XF Sportbrake (2017-2024) Review

 The popular four-cylinder diesels are noisier travel companions.
 They sound agricultural at low revs, creating an unpleasant clatter on start-up, sending unwelcome vibrations into the cabin, and grow coarser if pushed.

 Wind noise is less noticeable, and the eight-speed automatic transmission fitted to most models is generally smooth, with barely perceptible shifts.
-It can occasionally hesitate when you want a quick burst of speed, and seems to have been tuned to feel sporty, so will sometimes kick-down through several gears unnecessarily.
+It can occasionally hesitate when you want a quick burst of speed, and it seems to have been tuned to feel sporty, so it will sometimes kick down through several gears unnecessarily.

-Every large estate at this price does enough to earn a full five stars from independent testers Euro NCAP.
-It doesn't mean that they're all equally safe though, so allow us to rake through the finer points of difference.
+Most large estates from this era earned a five-star Euro NCAP rating.
+It doesn't mean that they're all equally safe, though, so allow us to rake through the finer points of difference.

 It's also there to lend a hand with your low-speed manoeuvres.
 Every model gets all-round parking sensors, while all facelifted versions add a reversing camera, an option on older cars.

-Of course, there's a whole heap of optional driving aids, if you have deep enough pockets.
-These include surround view cameras, and a self-parking assistant, but the biggest bundle is the Active Safety Pack.
-It's pricey, but comes with blind spot detection, a driver fatigue monitor, adaptive cruise control that can come to a complete standstill and set off again, and a system to alert you to passing cars when reversing into traffic.
+Of course, there was a whole heap of optional driving aids.
+These included surround view cameras and a self-parking assistant, but the biggest bundle was the Active Safety Pack.
+It was pricey, but it came with blind spot detection, a driver fatigue monitor, adaptive cruise control that can come to a complete standstill and set off again, and a system to alert you to passing cars when reversing into traffic.

 MPG and fuel costs: What does a Jaguar XF Sportbrake cost to run?